-In May 2015, the FASB issued ASU No. 2015-07, "Disclosures for Investments in Certain Entities That Calculate Net Asset Value per Share (or Its Equivalent)," which removes the requirement to categorize within the fair value hierarchy all investments measured using the net asset value per share practical expedient and related disclosures.
-The ASU is effective for the annual reporting periods in the fiscal year that begins after December 15, 2015 and early adoption is permitted.
+In March 2016, the FASB issued ASU 2016-09, "Improvements to Employee Share-Based Payment Accounting," which simplifies several aspects of the accounting for employee share-based payment transactions, including the accounting for income taxes, forfeitures, and minimum statutory tax withholding requirements, as well as classification in the statement of cash flows.
+The ASU is effective for fiscal year beginning after December 15, 2016 and early adoption is permitted.
 The Company will not early adopt this ASU.
-The Company is currently evaluating the impact, if any, that the ASU will have on its consolidated statement of financial condition.
+The Company is currently evaluating the impact of the ASU and the adoption of the ASU will not have a material impact on its consolidated statement of financial condition.